Babylon LIRR [Station, Schedule, Parking, Stops & more]

 The yard aids in facilitating regular and timely service on the Babylon Branch by storing trains in areas where they are needed most.

-• Proper Utilization of Fleet:
+• Proper Utilisation of Fleet:

 Its close location to Babylon Station enables easy turnarounds for the trains and prompt availability of equipment to match the service demands on a day-to-day basis.